Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 Every month without a reactivation system is a month of compounding loss.
 The leads you paid to generate are aging.
 The contacts who were "almost ready" six months ago are now booking with whoever followed up.
 The revenue you could have recovered is going to someone else.

-Lead reactivation isn't a tactic for slow seasons.
-It's a core business function — the same way follow-up is a core business function.
-The businesses that treat it that way build a structural advantage that's hard to close once it's established.
+Lead reactivation is not a tactic for slow seasons.
+It is a core business function — the same way follow-up is a core business function.
+The businesses that treat it that way build a structural advantage that is hard to close once it is established.

 Frequently Asked Questions